pilegard/cogfoundations/docs/index.md

 Cognitive Psychology and Cognitive Neuroscience is licensed under the GNU Free Documentation License.\
 Condensed from original version.
 American spellings used.
 Content added or changed to reflect American perspective and references.
 Context and transitions added throughout.
 Substantially edited, adapted, and (in some parts) rewritten for clarity and course relevance.

-Cover photo by Pixabay on Pexels.
+Cover photo by Zoe Holling on Unsplash.